Cork City Ballet

 Cork City Ballet is an Irish ballet company founded in 1992 by Alan Foley, a student of Joan Denise Moriarty.
 It is one of two professional ballet companies in Ireland.
 Cork City Ballet performs annually at Cork Opera House, staging (for example) a production of Giselle in 2011.
-It has toured venues such as Wexford Opera House, The Helix, Tralee's Siamsa Tire and University Concert Hall, Limerick.
+It has also toured venues such as Wexford Opera House and The Helix in Dublin.
 Cork City Ballet has worked with a number of guest artists and companies such as Royal Swedish Ballet and Kirov Ballet.
 In 2012, Cork City Ballet commemorated the centenary of the birth of Joan Denise Moriarty, the founder of Irish Theatre Ballet, Ireland's first professional ballet company.